 Coral reefs consist of huge numbers of individual coral polyps (soft-bodied, invertebrate animals) that are linked together by tissue.
 The Great Barrier Reef is an interlinked system of about 3,000 reefs and 900 coral islands divided by narrow passages, located just beneath the surface of the Coral Sea.
 Spanning more than 2,000 km and covering an area of some 350,000 sq km, it is the largest living structure on Earth and the only one visible from space.
 However, this fragile coral colony is beginning to crumble, battered by the effects of climate change, pollution, and manmade disasters.

-A teaspoon of water (about 5 mL) contains 2×1023 water molecules, but each water molecule is comprised of 3 atoms: two hydrogen atoms and one of oxygen.
+Here’s a fun science fact that will get the ball rolling during your next water cooler conversation.
+A teaspoon of water (about 5 mL) contains 2 x 1023 water molecules, but each water molecule is comprised of 3 atoms: two hydrogen atoms and one oxygen atom.
 Moreover, if you’d laid down end to end each water molecule from a teaspoon down end to end, you’d end up with a length of 50 billion km — 10 times the width of our solar system.

 6. In an entire lifetime, the average person walks the equivalent of five times around the world